SKYWVRD/odin-recipes/README.md

 It forms part of the odin project course but will be changed to make it more unique once the skills are learnt

 == Skills Demonstrated ==
+- Flexbox
+- GIT in the terminal
+- Started using VIM with this project